 Washington used the mansion again a few years later for the very first presidential cabinet meeting, which included both Secretary of the Treasury Alexander Hamilton and lifelong rival Aaron Burr.

-There are regular events here, including paranormal events, because the place is said to be haunted by the ghost of Eliza Jumel, who married Burr in the front parlor days before he shot Hamilton in that famous duel.
+In non-Pandemic times, there are regular events here, including paranormal events, because the place is said to be haunted by the ghost of Eliza Jumel, who married Burr in the front parlor days before he shot Hamilton in that famous duel.

 Lin-Manuel Miranda also wrote much of his blockbuster musical, Hamilton, here.